 In the past couple of years, EEO-1 reporting deadlines have been hard to predict.
 For more than five decades, employers were required to submit the EEO-1 report by September 30 of each year.
 In 2018, that date changed to March 31.
 In 2019, the Equal Employment Opportunity Commission (EEOC) notified all employers of an extension for reasons related to the government shutdown.
 In 2020, the deadline was delayed again, this time due to the pandemic.
 The deadline for 2019 and 2020 reports to be filed was October 25, 2021.

 Component 2 data (related to pay) for FY 2017 and 2018 was required to be filed by September 30, 2019.
 Collection of this data for subsequent years has been halted—however, this has been the topic of legal debate and is subject to change.

 California Pay Data Reporting

-In 2020, California passed Senate Bill 973, making it the first state to require pay data reporting by race and data.
+In 2020, California passed Senate Bill 973, making it the first state to require pay data reporting by race and gender.
 This is essentially a state-level version of EEO-1 Component 2 reporting.
-Covered employers in that state will be required to file to the Dept of Fair Employment and Housing by March 31, 2021—Paycor will bring you further details as they are confirmed.
+This year, covered employers (with more than 100 employees) will be required to file to the California Department of Fair Employment and Housing (DFEH) by March 31, 2022.
 As with the federal reporting, our system is set up to make reporting as simple as possible for our clients.